-Mr. LaVigne also worked in the SDNY’s Terrorism and International Narcotics Unit, where he served as lead counsel in several of the Office’s highest profile international criminal prosecutions.
-Mr. LaVigne’s noteworthy cases include the successful prosecution of individuals charged with conspiring to export military parts and carbon fiber (which may be used for uranium enrichment) from the United States to Iran and China, in violation of OFAC and other regulations, as well as prosecution of an MIT-educated neuroscientist who was convicted of attempted murder of FBI agents and U.S. Army officers in Afghanistan, and all other related counts after trial.
-Mr. LaVigne was also lead trial counsel in the successful prosecution of two individuals who were convicted after trial of conspiring to ship large amounts of narcotics into the United States by attempting to bribe high-ranking, African officials.
-In addition, Mr. LaVigne prosecuted several cases involving foreign terrorist organizations such as al Qaeda and al Shabaab; export and money laundering offenses relating to Iran and other embargoed countries and entities; and cases involving foreign corruption.
+Chris also worked in the SDNY’s Terrorism and International Narcotics Unit, where he served as lead counsel in several of the Office’s highest profile international criminal prosecutions.
+Chris’ noteworthy cases include the successful prosecution of individuals charged with conspiring to export military parts and carbon fiber from the United States to Iran and China in violation of OFAC and other regulations, as well as prosecution of an MIT-educated neuroscientist (nicknamed “Lady al Qaeda”) for attempted murder of federal officials in Afghanistan.
+Chris also prosecuted several cases involving national security matters; foreign terrorist organizations such as al Qaeda and al Shabaab; export and money laundering offenses relating to embargoed countries and entities; and cases involving foreign corruption.

 In addition to his government service with the Department of Justice, Chris clerked for the Honorable Kevin Thomas Duffy, United States District Judge for the Southern District of New York, and worked as an associate at another New York law firm where he focused on white collar criminal defense and securities litigation.